Dyed with natural colours, weaved by master hands

 The new Tenun Ikat Sikka collection

-“Traditional Ikat form Sikka is a part of life and why so?
+“Traditional Ikat from Sikka is a part of life and why so?
 Because Ikat is used for traditional birth, funerals, matrimony and ceremonies.
 Within everything of Ikat, there is history, cultural values and traditional customs, expressed in every different motif woven.
-Every motif on a fabric has mystical powers.
+Every motif on a piece of fabric has mystical powers.
 So it’s used in certain ceremonies or worn by certain people.”

 (Daniel David, president of MPIG)